MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/CAN18YETax.md

     > [!Note]
     > To install the update on an operating system with User Account Control (UAC) activated, see [Installing with UAC activated](#installing-with-uac-activated).

-To verify that you’ve installed the latest year-end update and tax update, check the **Last Year-End Update** field in the **Payroll Reset Files – Canada** window (Microsoft Dynamics GP menu \>\> Tools \>\> Routines \>\> Payroll – Canada \>\> Year End File Reset).
+To verify that you've installed the latest year-end update and tax update, check the **Last Year-End Update** field in the **Payroll Reset Files – Canada** window (Microsoft Dynamics GP menu \>\> Tools \>\> Routines \>\> Payroll – Canada \>\> Year End File Reset).
 It should be 12/14/2019 or later.

 For the tax update, check the Last Tax Update field in the Payroll Control Setup – Canada window (Microsoft Dynamics GP menu \>\> Tools \>\> Setup \>\> Payroll – Canada \>\> Control).
 It should be 12/14/2019 or later.

 ### Installing with UAC activated

 User Account Control (UAC) is an enhanced security feature in Windows.
 UAC is activated by default.
-Before performing actions that could affect your computer’s operation, such as installing software updates, UAC asks for permission.
+Before performing actions that could affect your computer's operation, such as installing software updates, UAC asks for permission.
 To install the update on a client computer when UAC is active, copy the .msp file to each client workstation, then use one of the following methods:

 - Start Microsoft Dynamics GP as a user that has administrative privileges on the local computer.
 (To do this, right-click on the Microsoft Dynamics GP shortcut and choose Run as administrator.)
 Double-click the .msp file to install it.